msobanjo/courseware/topics/groovy/syntax/README.md

 <details>
 <summary>Show Solution</summary>

-We can remove the parenthesis for the function calls and interpolate the `user` and `age` variables like this:
+We can remove the parenthesis for the function calls and interpolate the `user` and `age` variables, like this:

 ```groovy
 def user = System.console().readLine "What's your name?\n"